 Follow this step-by-step guide to opening a UK bank account:

-- Do some research into the different types of account available to you from each of the main high-street banks:
+- Do some research into the different types of account available to you

 - Decide which bank and branch you want to open an account with

 - ONLY AFTER you have fully completed your online enrolment, request a bank letter from AskBU (we won’t issue letters for applicants as banks will not accept them)

 - Only choose 1 or 2 banks – due to the volume of letter requests, we will not be able to issue more than 2 letters per student